SSU Student Health Center (SHC) Women's Health & Contraception

 Confidential women's health services are offered to regularly enrolled SSU students, with no charge for medical visits during the school year.
 Nominal fees are charged for pharmaceuticals, certain lab tests, summer visits, and to participants in pre-designated special SSU enrollment programs.

-A. A one-time women’s health/contraception session: required for individuals seeking prescription contraceptive services for the first time at SSU.
-Includes video, handout informational packet, etc.
+- Required for individuals seeking prescription contraceptive services for the first time at SSU.
+Includes video, handout information packet, etc.

 B. The initial medical visit for an individual seeking hormonal contraception at SSU includes: